Morobe Development Foundation, Papua New Guinea.

 The task

-MDF’s Women Not Witches campaign was a conscience-raising exercise to end violence against women accused of sorcery and witchcraft, considered one of the most pressing human rights issues facing women and girls in PNG.
+MDF’s Women Not Witches campaign was a consciousness-raising exercise to end violence against women accused of sorcery and witchcraft, considered one of the most pressing human rights issues facing women and girls in PNG.
 Oxfam is the only international NGO in PNG specifically working against sorcery-related violence.

 The outcomes